SagarFall2022/AI/SQLAgent/README.md

 ## Overview

 This project demonstrates the implementation of an SQL AI Agent using Azure's OpenAI services.
 The agent is designed to interact with both SQL Server and SQLite databases, providing intelligent SQL query capabilities and detailed responses to user inquiries.
+Additionally, it includes a `TextEmbedder` class to generate text embeddings using Cohere's API.

 ## Features